romanrabodzei/Github-Certification-Preparation/GitHub Administration.md

 </details>

 ---
-What is the primary distinction between a GitHub App and a GitHub Action in terms of permissions?
+Q: What is the primary distinction between a GitHub App and a GitHub Action in terms of permissions?
 <details><summary>Show the answer</summary><p>

 - **GitHub Apps have more granular permission settings, whereas Actions run with permissions tied to the GITHUB_TOKEN**